 - Pet Industry Joint Advisory Council

-- Links to the AWA and AWA regulations can be found at the APHIS publications page at www.aphis.usda.gov/ac/publications.html
+- Links to the AWA and AWA regulations can be found at the APHIS publications page found here.

 Pet stores sell about a half million puppies per year according to Patronek and Rowan’s dog population compilation in Anthrozoos magazine in August 1996.
-These retailers fill a niche for buyers who cannot find a private breeder with puppies available in their community or surrounding area and those who do not want to wait for a puppy from a responsible in-home breeder.
-Wherever they buy, consumers should always assess the overall health and fitness of any puppy they are considering.
-In the pet store environment they should also obtain the AWA license number to make sure the puppy comes from a regulated kennel.
+These retailers fill a niche for buyers who cannot find a private breeder with puppies available in their community or surrounding area and those who do not want to wait for a puppy from an in-home breeder where they could see the puppy’s dam and view the conditions under which the puppy was raised.
+Wherever they buy, consumers should always assess the overall health and fitness of the puppy they are considering.

 - Pet Industry Joint Advisory Council

-- Links to the AWA and AWA regulations can be found at the APHIS publications page at www.aphis.usda.gov/ac/publications.html
+- Links to the AWA and AWA regulations can be found at the APHIS publications page found here.

 - AKC Resource Materials: Books, videos and posters.